eclipse-iceoryx/iceoryx/GOVERNANCE.md

 ### Topics

 * Propse features
-  * Present and discuss a design document
+  * E.g. present and discuss a design document
 * Discuss pull requests without going into details
   * E.g. a small demo
 * Steer direction of Eclipse iceoryx
-  * Go over the milestone list and move the issues between the three prio's
+  * E.g. go over the milestone list and move the issues between the three prio's
 * Raise and answer questions
 * Discuss tooling and infrastructure
 * All others topics related to iceoryx one can think of